 While the commission is vital, its structure significantly affects sales outcomes.
 A poorly designed plan can lead to unwanted behaviors, like focusing solely on high-commission products.
 This can harm long-term business goals.

 To ensure success, tailor commission plans to reflect the unique dynamics of the fintech market.
-A thoughtful approach benefits the sales reps and the company’s bottom line and strategic objectives.
+A thoughtful approach benefits sales reps, the company’s bottom line, and strategic objectives.
+A well-defined sales process is also essential, ensuring sales reps can effectively achieve their targets and earn commissions.

 Traditional industries like retail or real estate may offer differing commission structures.
 For example, real estate agents earn between 3% and 6% on house sales.
 Meanwhile, tech sales might see rates around 10% to 20%, reflecting product intricacy.

-The sales price is very important for calculating commissions.
+The commission rate and sales commission rate are very important for calculating commissions based on the sales price.
 This is especially true in tiered and base salary plus commission situations.
 Sales price affects how salespeople calculate earnings.
 It determines commission rates based on the total sales they make.

 Market competition also impacts commission decisions.
 Companies may adjust rates to attract and retain top sales talent in a competitive landscape.
 Additionally, the length and complexity of the sales cycle can necessitate higher commission rates to motivate sales performance.